• Plant Nutrition

 For soybeans, begin sampling at V3-V4 to gauge nutrient status.
 Pulling another sample at R1-R2 before a planned fungicide pass provides an opportunity to supplement nutrients ahead of pod fill, if necessary.

-If you can’t conduct tissue sampling, visual scouting can also help identify a nutrient deficiency—but it’s not always straightforward.
+If you can’t conduct tissue sampling, visual scouting also can help identify a nutrient deficiency — but it’s not always straightforward.
 Many deficiencies have similar visual symptoms, making it hard to diagnose accurately without a tissue analysis.
 Visual signs can serve as a red flag, indicating the need for deeper investigation.

 Nutrient Deficiencies in Corn and Soybeans